robert-westenberger/knowledgebase/book-notes/calculus-with-analytic-geometry/the-derivative-of-a-function.md

 $$m=\underset{\Delta x \rarr 0}{lim}({2}x_0 + \Delta x)={2}x_0$$

 As $\Delta x$ gets closer to 0, ${2}x_0+\Delta x$ becomes more and more nearly equal to ${2}x_0$

+The following generalized formulas can be used to calculate the slope of the secant through any two points P and Q corresponding to $x_0$ and $x_0 + \Delta x$